 Recently the ELO song has been covered by OK GO and The New Pornographers.

-The Dazz Band song was covered by Boyz II Men and SR-71.
-Sadly, I couldn't find the Cantonese version by George Lam of Hong Kong!
+The Dazz Band song was covered by Boyz II Men, SR-71, and in Cantonese by George Lam of Hong Kong!